F1. Money and Finances

 Overview

-In this learning situation, students critically examine and compare student account interest rates and service fees from different financial institutions, researching the best choices for to address specific needs.
+In this learning situation, students critically examine and compare interest rates and service fees for student accounts across various financial institutions.
+They conduct research to identify the best options for addressing specific needs.

 Prior Knowledge and Skills